Oreshnik (missile): Experimental nature

 U.S. officials have noted that the Oreshnik remains experimental despite its advanced features.
 Though Putin has emphasized claims of the experimental nature of the system and its hypersonic capability, according to several military experts, the weapon is actually an application of old technology used for many years in ICBMs.
 According to nonproliferation expert Dr. Jeffrey Lewis, none of the technology in Oreshnik is novel or represents a dramatic change in the way that conventional weapons are developed; rather, it was "a series of old technologies that have been put together in a new way".
 A defense expert at the University of Oslo suggested that it likely incorporates no more than 10% new components.
 Russia is believed to possess only a limited number of units, making regular deployment against Ukraine improbable.
+The cost is estimated at tens of millions of dollars.

 Accuracy challenges

 Experts have noted that the accuracy of Oreshnik, as demonstrated in the footage from the Dnipro strike, is sufficient for delivering a nuclear payload but not for a conventional one.
 According to William Alberque of the Henry L. Stimson Center, "If Russia is working on a MIRV with a conventional CEP, we've never seen it."
 Other experts have noted that the accuracy concerns from Oreshnik's warheads could be mitigated by using submunitions.

+The chief engineer of the Ukrainian company Fire point, Denys Shtilerman, claimed that the missile suffered from accuracy problems due to a "low-quality gyroscope".
+Resulting in it missing the target by "tens of kilometers", saying "We saw what kind of gyroscope is installed there.
+I would be ashamed to put that gyroscope into my missile anywhere, because it was clear that this missile would never hit anything,".
+However he also noted that the missile was carrying a thermonuclear warhead.